-Differentiating yourself from other Personal Trainers is an important part of selling your services and keeping ahead in this competitive industry.
-Here are 7 ways to stand out from the crowd by Alex Hendrick, Coach at the Australian Institute of Fitness, Adelaide campus.
+Differentiating yourself from other Personal Trainers is an important part of selling your services and staying ahead in this competitive industry.
+Here are 7 ways you can stand out from the crowd as a PT!

 Tip 1: Talk to Members

 It might sound like the most obvious thing in the world, but how many PTs actually walk a gym floor and regularly introduce themselves to members?
 The answer is not many.
-If you want to stand out in the crowd, talk to members, and create a connection, don’t be one of those trainers who sit on their phones creating a barrier between themselves and potential clients.
-When they realise they need a Personal Trainer the member is far more likely to ask a trainer they have spoken to before and feel like they have a connection with over one who has never acknowledged their existence.
+If you want to stand out in the crowd, talk to members and create a connection.
+Don’t be one of those trainers who sit on their phones creating a barrier between themselves and potential clients.
+When they realise they need a Personal Trainer, the member is far more likely to ask a trainer they have spoken to before and feel like they have a connection with over one who has never acknowledged their existence.

 Tip 2: Train at Your Gym and Train Hard

-One way to stand out from other Personal Trainers at your gym or studio is to practise what you preach, and make sure EVERYBODY sees it!
+One way to stand out from other Personal Trainers at your gym or studio is to practise what you preach and make sure EVERYBODY sees it!
 Walk the gym floor in your PT uniform.
-Talk to a few members, maybe offer some advice or a spot.
-Then change into your workout gear, wear something colourful, no ipod, and do a cracking workout right in the middle of the gym floor.
+Talk to a few members, maybe offer some advice, a chat or a spot.
+Then change into your workout gear (wear something bright and eye-catching) and smash out an epic workout without your earphones in.
 Members will be intrigued by your advanced training techniques and want to learn more (and will feel comfortable to ask you questions or talk to you if you don’t have headphones on!).

 Have an array of training equipment and styles you are proficient in, such as kettlebells, suspension training, ViPR, boxing/kickboxing… anything that catches the eye.
 Nothing turns heads more than a client walloping the pads during an intense boxing session.
 Show off your skill sets – nobody notices a boring trainer, and keeping up with industry trends will keep you ahead of the game and prove you invest in your own development.
 Check out Australian Fitness Network and the ongoing education courses that they offer.